Tags and Keywords offer redundant functionality

 Having both Tags and Keywords uses up screen real estate at no obvious benefit. - The two are great, and could well be unified.

-#3 Updated by Richard Wonka about 6 years ago
+#3 Updated by Richard Wonka over 6 years ago

 How about this:

 keep and further refine the keywords interface, which is already nice and slick. (love the drag'n'drop), but I'd call it "Tags", as I believe that the word "Tags" is more widely used and recognised in this context.

 To add tags using the mouse, add a little [v] button in the title bar of the tags or next to a text field containing a greyed out default text of "add tag here".
 Clicking the [v] will drop down a tree of all known tags, which can be added to the selection by clicking on them or using the arrow keys to navigate and hitting [Return].

 Hitting [ctrl]+[t] shifts keyboard focus into the above described text field (with auto-completion) at the top of the tags plugin, where tags can be added by simply typing, optionally selecting a completion, and hitting [return].

 If the tag entered has not yet been used in DT, hitting [Return] adds it as a top-level tag.